Jammu Metro

 The Jammu and Kashmir state government has announced plans to introduce a metro rail system in the city of Jammu.
 To conduct a traffic analysis, the government hired the services of the infrastructure development enterprise RITES.
 Additionally, the government approached the Delhi Metro Rail Corporation to prepare a detailed project report, including feasibility and financial viability.

-Construction
+History

-It is expected that the official plan for the Jammu Metro will be launched in 2022-23, with construction to follow thereafter.
+It was expected that the official plan for the Jammu Metro will be launched in 2022-23, with construction to follow thereafter.
 This will also coincide with the construction of the Srinagar Metro.

+As of July 4, 2023, the Jammu and Kashmir administration has proposed the introduction of MetroLite lines in Srinagar and Jammu cities, as reported by The Indian Express.
+This development comes as a significant step towards enhancing the public transport system in the region.
+The proposal includes a 25 km metro line in Srinagar and a 23 km line in Jammu.
+With the aim of boosting connectivity and convenience for commuters, the J&K Lieutenant Governor, Manoj Sinha, has expressed the administration's focus on implementing the MetroLite system due to its cost-effectiveness and viability.
+This proposal has been sent to the Ministry of Housing and Urban Affairs for ministerial consultation.

 Routes

 The Jammu Metro project will be completed in two separate phases.

 Phase 1

 The first phase will consist of two lines.